‘General Hospital’ Spoilers: Dante Makes A Desperate Move After Confrontation Involving Sonny

-General Hospital viewers finally got their first peek at Dante as Sonny’s search played out and spoilers suggest that actor Dominic Zamprogna’s return is going to be a wild one.
-Dante looked intense as he came out to show Sonny he was there and everybody will see what he does next during Monday’s show.
+General Hospital viewers finally got their first peek at Dante as Sonny’s search played out, and spoilers suggest that actor Dominic Zamprogna’s return is going to be a wild one.
+Dante looked intense as he came out to show Sonny he was there, and everybody will see what he does next during Monday’s show.

 As The Inquisitr previously detailed, Zamprogna is back for a 10-episode stint.
 He obviously filmed quite a bit with Maurice Benard, who plays Sonny.
-Luckily, viewers will see him with Emme Rylan and her character of Lulu too.
+Luckily, viewers will see him with Emme Rylan and her character of Lulu, too.

 The sneak peek at the end of Friday’s episode teased that Lulu will voice some concerns again during Monday’s show in regard to Dante.
 The couple has been apart for months now due to Dante’s determination to track down Raj and get justice for what he tried to do to Lulu.